YingxiangHu/YingxiangHu.github.io/contents/home.md

 #### Research Interests

-I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santal\'o type and Heintze-Karcher type inequalities, etc. I am also interested in prescribed curvature problems arising from convex geometry.
+I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santal\'o type and Heintze-Karcher type inequalities, etc. Recently, I am also interested in prescribed curvature problems arising from convex geometry.

 #### My Collaborators

 - Haizhong Li(李海中) from Tsinghua University
+- Yong Wei(韦勇) from University of Science and Technology of China
+- Mohammad N. Ivaki from Technische Universität Wien
 - Hongwei Xu(许洪伟) from Zhejiang University
 - Ben Andrews from Austrilian National University
-- Yong Wei(韦勇) from University of Science and Technology of China
-- Mohammad N. Ivaki from Technische Universität Wien
 - Julian Scheuer from Goethe University Frankfurt
 - Chao Xia(夏超) from Xiamen University
 - Shicheng Xu(胥世成) from Capital Normal University